nbruns/Morris_Bowden_1986/README.md

 This is the original cohort model in salt marshes, and its later development is nicely reviewed in Vahsen et. al:
 Vahsen, M. L., Todd-Brown, K. E. O., Hicks, J., Pilyugin, S. S., Morris, J. T., & Holmquist, J. R. (2024).
 Cohort Marsh Equilibrium Model (CMEM): History, Mathematics, and Implementation.
 Journal of Geophysical Research: Biogeosciences, 129(4), e2023JG007823. https://doi.org/10.1029/2023JG007823

 I got interested in this model because it has not only C but also N dynamics.
 N dynamics would later be dropped from marsh cohort models.
+I also was interested in demonstrating salt marsh cohort models in R and not the more common Matlab.